Learn the science behind:

-Unfortunately, the disease, and its solution, had to be discovered several times, being forgotten in between, before being properly preventable.
-And still, scurvy isn’t completely gone, there are still plenty of people with the disease.
-Vitamin C is very important for a human body.
+Unfortunately, the disease, and its cure, had to be discovered several times, being forgotten in between, before being properly preventable.
+And still, scurvy isn’t completely gone from the world, only showing just how important getting enough vitamin C is for our bodies.

 Vitamin C is ascorbic acid

 When reading about vitamin C, you might come across the name ascorbic acid.
 Ascorbic acid is vitamin C, it’s just the chemical name.
 As the name says, vitamin C is an acid.
 This means that if you add ascorbic acid to water it will turn the water slightly sour, the pH-value will drop below 7.
 It does so (as does any acid) by increasing the concentration of proton (H+) in the water.

 The chemical formula of vitamin C is C6H8O6.
 In the structural formula below you can see how the atoms in the molecule are connected.
 Notice the ring within the structure.
 This ring is actually very important for the activity and properties of vitamin C. Such a ring is common in a lot of other special food molecules and is especially good at holding onto electrons.